phylotastic/rphylotastic/README.md

 # rphylotastic
-R package to interact with phylotastic web services
+R package to interact with phylotastic web services.
+See their description at https://github.com/phylotastic/phylo_services_docs/blob/master/ServiceDescription/PhyloServicesDescription.md.